novillo-cs/softdev_material/classwork/unit_3/sql/02_practice.md

 * Make a select query for each table including a filter (where)

 * Make at least 3 join queries to get the data from your database.
 Use left and right joins to see the diferences.

+Execute those queries in pgAdmin and then copy/paste them in the file sql_commands_queries.txt (md or pdf)